The most significant political transformations in human history originated as rebellions against unfair taxation.

 According to editorial from the South Australian Register, the League opposed ‘anything inimical to a free and full representation; and resisting the partial and unjust clause which aims a blow at their religious liberty’.

 In 1857, South Australia became the first colony to introduce universal suffrage for men aged over 21.
 The democratic spirit, fueled by a tax rebellion, came to fruition.

 3. EUREKA REBELLION, 1854

-Citizens of a British colony met in a town hall to complain about unfair taxation policies, calling for an extension of voting rights.
-They wrote a deceleration outlining their demands, but the authorities refused to negotiate.
+Citizens of a British colony meet in a town hall to complain about unfair taxation policies, calling for an extension of voting rights.
+They write a deceleration outlining their demands, but the authorities refuse to negotiate.
 In the name of defending their rights and liberties, the people gather firearms to defend themselves.
 Many die in the ensuing violence.
 Shortly thereafter, a democratic revolution comes to fruition, which extends voting rights to every adult male.

 Such words could easily describe the Boston Tea Party, the American Revolution and the adoption of the American constitution, but this story was not unfolding on the other side of the world.
-It describes our very own Eureka Stockade, an enormously under-appreciated and often misinterpreted chapter of Australian history.
+But it also describes our very own Eureka Stockade, an enormously underappreciated and often misinterpreted chapter of Australian history.